Fergus WatsonR&D Senior Financial Consultant

-As tax claims, all R&D claims, of all types, require adjustments to be made to the CT600 in order to correctly file an R&D claim with HMRC.
+As a form of self-assessment tax, all R&D claims require adjustments to be made to the CT600 in order for the claim to be correctly filed with HMRC.
 This can be done as part of the original return or through an amendment to the original.

 What is a CT600?